Pricing Strategies: How to Scale and Grow Without Losing Profit (Guide)

 Here at Dealavo, we have many tools for e-commerce business owners, allowing them to get ahead of their competition.
 Use our price monitoring feature to see what products that you’re selling are offered by your competitors:

-- Target audience: You also need to thoroughly understand your target audience.
+• Target audience: You also need to thoroughly understand your target audience.
 How much are they willing to pay for your products?
 What prices do they find acceptable?
 What matters to them when it comes to the type of products you offer?
 Different audiences are receptive to different pricing policies.
-Getting back to our Maserati example, do you think their customers wait for discounts at dealerships to buy a Maserati car?
-Not necessarily, at this price point, a several-thousand-dollar discount is not really an incentive.
-Know who you’re talking to.
+Do you think Maserati’s customers wait for discounts at dealerships to buy a Maserati car?
+At this price point, a several-thousand-dollar discount is not really an incentive.

-- Market demand: Lastly, think of the demand.
-Do people need your products?
+• Market demand: Do people need your products?
 What are the alternatives they can use?
 Are they cheaper or more expensive?
 Do other products offer the same features and functionality as your products?
 What can make your products stand out from the competition?
-If you’re selling a common product such as kitchen knives, what will make people pay over $3,250 for them (that’s how much the William Henry Kultro Pro culinary knives set costs):
+If you’re selling a common product such as kitchen knives, what will make people pay over $3,250 for them (e.g., William Henry Kultro Pro culinary knives):

 The pricing strategy is closely linked to the type of product you offer.
 Image source: laminedor.com

-Keep in mind the statistics from the intro to this guide – around 50% of customers pay their attention first to the price.
-Only then, they are willing to consider other factors.
+Remember that about 50% of customers pay their attention to the price first.
+Only then, they look at other factors.
 This doesn’t mean that there is no more room for expensive products, but if you want to increase your prices, you need to give your customers a good reason for that.

 So, without further ado, let’s have a look at your options: